 Belly Button Piercing

-There are some DIY belly button piercing kits out there to buy, but you are far better off visiting a professional to do this for you.
+There are some DIY belly button piercing kits out there to buy.
+But you are far better off visiting a professional to do this for you.
 They can safely carry out everything and also inform you about treating a belly button infection.
-Traditionally, most belly button piercings are done into the top half of the naval, but if you’d prefer you can ask the piercer to put yours in the bottom.
+Traditionally, most belly button piercings are done into the top half of the naval.
+But if you’d prefer you can ask the piercer to put yours in the bottom.
 Be aware that it isn’t safe for people who have ‘outie’ belly buttons to get theirs pierced as it increases the chance of it getting infected.

 Normally, nose piercings are done on the side of the nose.
-However, septum piercings – in which the hole goes in the cartilage between the two nostrils – are become a lot more popular, especially with women.
+However, septum piercings – in which the hole goes in the cartilage between the two nostrils – are becoming a lot more popular, especially with women.
 That’s probably because lots of actresses and pop stars are getting them these days.
 Once you have this piercing done, you can choose whether to wear horseshoe, beaded, or bar-shaped jewellery in it.

 Also known as a scaffolding or a bar piercing, industrial piercing is a name used to describe a bar that connects two holes.
 More often than not, this is found in the top of the ear, in the upper cartilage.
 Even though this is quite an extreme form of piercing, it is often socially accepted.
 Especially if the wearer can wear their hair over it.
-One problem with this type of piercing is that it takes a long time to heal, and some wearers still experience soreness even up to six months after getting it done.
+One problem with this type of piercing is that it takes a long time to heal.
+Plus some wearers still experience soreness even up to six months after getting it done.

 If you look at African and Asian cultures, you will find that tongue piercings are often the most popular, even beating earlobe piercings.
 As long as you follow the correct steps for self-care, you will also find that these piercings are some of the quickest to heal.
 But the tongue will still swell just after the piercing has been made.
 For this reason, you may be required to wear quite a long bar as you wait for the tongue to heal.